See the Series Introduction for Just Tao It, Part I: HERE

 In what is enough, there is abundance.

-That fear was not imaginary.
+That fear was real.

-And for me, this has never been an abstract interest.
-It is tied to why I write, why I coach, why I consult, why I convene retreats at Kayser Ridge, and why I keep returning to the Tao Te Ching.
-There is a red thread that runs through all of it.
-I haven’t always had the cleanest language for that thread, but I know it when I feel it.
-It has something to do with helping people reconnect to what is essential before the noise of life, work, power, technology, ideology, and fear pulls them too far from center.
-Chapter 57, aside from Chapter 1, may be the clearest expression of that thread I know.
+And for me, this has never been an abstract intellectual concern.
+It connects directly to why I write, why I coach, why I consult, why I convene retreats at Kayser Ridge, and why I keep returning to the Tao Te Ching.
+There has always been a red thread running through those seemingly separate parts of my life.
+I have not always had clean language for it, though I recognize it when I feel it.
+It has something to do with helping people reconnect to what is essential before noise, ideology, technology, fear, power, speed, and certainty pull them too far from center.

 Govern a country with justice.
 Address conflict with surprise.
 Conquer the world with patience.